Firm Strategy and Competition

 • Assessment

 Four hours individual written school exam.
-All answers must be written in English.
+The exam will be written by pen and paper.

 • Grading Scale